Know Your Numbers

 It is focused on empowering individuals to take control of their health through knowing their personal health numbers.
-Participants will learn their blood pressure, blood sugar, BMI (body mass index), waist circumference, cholesterol, and the recommendations for each of those.
+Participants will learn their blood pressure, blood sugar, BMI (body mass index), waist circumference, and cholesterol and the recommendations for each of those.

-This service is free to full-time university employees with DMBA insurance and will receive a $50 rebate for their participation.
+This service is free to employees with DMBA insurance and will receive a $50 rebate for their participation.

-To participate in Know Your Numbers, you must set-up an appointment with the Student Wellness Coordinator at the Student Health Center.
-You may call the Health Center at 208-496-9330.
-If you have any questions email the wellness coordinator directly at email@example.com .
+To participate in Know Your Numbers, you must set-up an appointment with the Student Health Center.
+You may call the Health Center at 208-496-9330 or email the Wellness Coordinator directly at firstname.lastname@example.org .

-**If you would like to be tested while school is in session (not the 7 week break), please contact the wellness center at 208-496-7491 to schedule an appointment.
+**If you would like to be tested while school is in session (not the 7 week break), please contact the Health Center at 208-496-9330 to schedule an appointment.
 They do the exact same testing and you will still receive the $50 rebate from DMBA.

 NOTE: You cannot eat for twelve hours prior to your appointment.